 Hear from our lecturers

 What will I do?

-- Get a thorough practical and theoretical understanding of the modern media landscape.
+- Get a thorough understanding of the modern media landscape

-- Gain an industry-standard level of single camera factual television, documentary, and multi camera environments.
+- Gain an industry-standard level of training in single camera factual television, documentary, and multi-camera environments

-- Learn all modern online and traditional distribution modes.
+- Learn all modern online, emerging and traditional distribution modes

-- Good storytelling is at the core of this programme, but students learn multiple forms of storytelling, multiple media, and the different techniques required by modern content creators.
+- Learn multiple forms of storytelling, multiple media, and the different techniques required by modern content creators

 What will I be able to do when I graduate?